The Seven FREEDOMS — Take Hold of ‘Em!

 Strive to be like the Bereans in Acts 17:10-12 by maintaining a humble spirit that’s open to the truth, willing to search for the truth through regular study of the Scriptures, and willing to change in light of the truth when you see it.
 It goes without saying, flee life-stifling, growth-stultifying sectarianism and false religiosity like the plague (Luke 9:49-50 & Matthew 15:14)!

-See the teaching Cultivating the Berean Spirit for more details.
+See the article Berean Spirit — What is It?
+How Do You Cultivate It? for more details.

 7. Freedom from Doubt and Unbelief.